Therapy for Anxiety— Sacramento, San Francisco, Bay Area, Austin

 What is anxiety?

 My favorite definition of anxiety is that it’s a state of uneasiness.
 This is what I often hear from clients and what I’ve experienced myself—a lack of ease and being on edge, as if we’re bracing ourselves for something bad to happen.
-I’ve often heard it said in therapy that anxiety is “waiting for the other shoe to drop” even when life is stable and good.
+I’ve often heard it said in therapy that anxiety is “waiting for the other shoe to drop” even when life is reasonably good.

 The American Psychological Association defines anxiety as follows.